unit8co/darts/guides/torch_forecasting_models.md

                                   **model_kwargs)
 ```

-All TFMs can be trained on single or multiple `target` series and, depending on their covariate support, `past_covariates` and / or `future_covariates`.
+All TFMs can be trained on single or multiple `target` series and, depending on their covariate support (covered in [section 1.3.](#13-torch-forecasting-model-covariates-support)), `past_covariates` and / or `future_covariates`.
+When using covariates you have to supply a dedicated past and / or future covariates series for each target series.

+Optionally, you can use a validation set with dedicated covariates during training.
+If the covariates have the required time spans, you can use the same for training, validation and prediction.

 ```
 # fit the model on a single target series with optional past and / or future covariates
 model.fit(target,
           past_covariates=past_covariates,
-          future_covariates=future_covariates)
+          future_covariates=future_covariates,
+          val_series=target_val,  # optionally, use a validation set val_past_covariates=past_covariates_val,
+          val_future_covariates=future_covariates_val)

+# fit the model on multiple target series
+model.fit([target, target2, ...],
+          past_covariates=[past_covariates, past_covariates2, ...],
+          ...
+          )
 ```

 You can produce forecasts for any input `target` TimeSeries or for several targets given as a sequence of TimeSeries.
-This will also work on series that have not been seen during training, but the series must contain `input_chunk_length` time steps.
+This will also work on series that have not been seen during training, as long as each series contains at least `input_chunk_length` time steps.

 ```
 # predict the next n=3 time steps for any input series with `series`